Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+= 3.1.2 =
+* Option for default featured image for businesses added
+* Directories can now be sorted by alphabet

+= 3.1.1 =
+* The plugin is now compatible with WPML

 = 3.1.0 =
 * Added a new parameter to the business directory shortcode to display full width images
 * Fixed the show count for business category grid format